200 South Hamilton Road

 Code Section 121.22(G)(2) to discuss the sale of property.
 Councilmember

-amend his report at a future meeting, with Councilmember Padova
+his report at a future meeting, with Councilmember Padova estimating the

-estimating the meeting concluded just before 9:00 a.m.
-The February draft
+meeting concluded just before 9:00 a.m.
+The February draft balance sheet

-balance sheet reflected a total of $8,295,211.
-The February draft profit and
+reflected a total of $8,295,211.
+The February draft profit and loss statement

-expenses.
-The January draft statement of cash flows showed an ending
+January draft statement of cash flows showed an ending cash balance of

 occurred due to the cancellation of the February 2025 meeting, but once